 By maintaining an up-to-date master CV, you'll be well-prepared should any new opportunity present itself.
 There's no point scrabbling around trying to cobble together a CV at the last minute when you've been headhunted, or when you've come across an advert for your dream job – with a looming deadline.

-Remembering and summarising everything you've done over the last few years is a daunting task, and it's likely that key information will be forgotten if you're doing it on the spur of the moment.
-Keeping your CV current means that you'll only need to spend a few minutes tweaking to ensure it's a perfect fit for the open vacancy.
+Remembering and summarising everything you've done over the last few years is a daunting task and it's likely that key information will be forgotten if you're doing it on the spur of the moment.
+Keeping your CV current means that you'll only need to spend a few minutes tweaking to ensure it's a perfect fit for any open vacancy.

 You may get laid off

-Possible at any time, but particularly likely now as businesses grapple with the effects of the coronavirus, is the chance of becoming unemployed.
-Being laid off or made redundant means that you likely find yourself in an unexpected position, with a lot to process and a busy period of job hunting ahead of you.
+Being laid off or made redundant means that you likely find yourself in an unexpected position, with a lot to process, and a busy period of job hunting ahead of you.